MySQL replication between on-premise environment and Amazon Aurora via the internet

 Once you have entered the required information, click Create Cluster.

-Once the cluster is created, click on the cluster to open it and check "Recent Events" under the "Logs and Events" tab.
+Once the cluster is created, click on the cluster to open it and check the "Recent Events" in the "Logs and Events" tab.

 Here you can check the binlog file name and position when the backup was taken, so make a note of it.